enmanuelmag/coding-challenge-function/README.md

 For backend:
 - The backend is perform by a Firebase Cloud Function, is a serverless function that is triggered by an HTTP request.
 - The deployment is made using GitHub Actions, that is a CI/CD tool that is integrated with GitHub.
 The deployment is made to Firebase Hosting and Firebase Functions.
+- The backend also has request validation using Zod as the frontend, to validate the data that we are receiving from the client.